spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/5-multi-platform-deployment/0-index.md

 # Multi-platform Deployments

-Frequently discussed architecture topics in regards to multiple-platform deployments is the focus of this recipe.
+This recipe focuses on frequently discussed architecture topics with regard to multiple-platform deployments.